 (d) Band D: more than $20 million.

-(3) The individual producer and agency assessment amounts shall be adopted by motion of the Commission.
+(3) The individual title insurance producer and agency title insurance producer assessment amounts shall be adopted by motion of the Commission.

 (4) The adopted assessment amounts shall be posted on the Insurance Department's web page.

 (a) A person applying for an initial individual title insurance producer license or a licensed individual title insurance producer adding an additional title insurance line of authority shall pay an assessment not to exceed $20.00 at the time of application; and